Silanes

 Assessment and Proposed Restrictions on Alkoxy and Acetoxy Silane/Siloxane (Meth)acrylates

-ECHA has completed a group assessment of 23 silane/siloxane (meth)acrylates, identifying significant reproductive and environmental risks that warrant harmonised classification and REACH restrictions.
-Companies in the construction, medical device, and consumer goods sectors must anticipate mandatory labeling changes and potential use bans as ECHA initiates formal regulatory controls.
+ECHA has concluded a group assessment of 23 silane/siloxane (meth)acrylates, identifying significant reproductive and environmental hazards that necessitate new harmonised classifications and REACH restrictions.
+Manufacturers across the construction, medical device, and consumer goods sectors should prepare for mandatory labeling updates and potential use bans as formal regulatory controls are initiated.

 echa.europa.euEuropean UnionEuropean Union